sandervandevelde/MQTTBrokerPrivatePreview/Scenario3_One to one messaging/README.md

 ```
 3. In one terminal window, run the mobile_device sample script through the following command: `python ./mobile_device.py`.
 4. In the other terminal window, run the vehicle_device sample script through the following command: `python ./vehicle_device.py`.
-5. Observe the messages in flowing in both terminal windows.
+5. Observe the messages flowing in both terminal windows.